 Welcome to my page!
 My name is Sofia Romualdo and I am a PhD researcher (University of Exeter, UK) and digital content creator, specializing in online video, videogames, and gameful location-based experiences for museums.
 My research project, which focuses on gameful design in museums, is an Exeter REACT Collaborative Studentship between the Centre for Intermedia, University of Exeter and the Royal Albert Memorial Museum (RAMM).
 See some of my published research on Academia.edu.
 You can also find a list of publications here, and a list of my talks here.
+You can read my personal writing about games at Delirium Ludens.

 I believe in stories as a way of making sense of the world, in playfulness as a way to bring people together in a creative mindset, and in digital technology as a way to create bridges between these concepts.
 My work focuses on creating multimodal storytelling experiences for museums, taking advantage of each institution's unique identity, resources and physical environment.
 These experiences take the form of location-based games, action-based roleplaying, gameful exhibits, or gameful augmentations of objects in the museum's collection.